Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 Use neural networks to combine all of the advantages and eliminate the disadvantages of all three types of recommendation systems three types well.

 ### Knowledge Based Recommendation
-Based on explicit knowledge about the user's preferences items and or recommendation criteria
+Is based on explicit knowledge about the user's preferences items and or recommendation criteria.
+They are especially useful when alternative approaches such as collaborative filtering or content-based methods cannot be applied.
+This occurs in situations where items are not purchased very often.
 ```
 1. System that can be used to provide business impact inputs to systems.
 2. Used in situations where items are not purchased very often.